jorgo-q/product-manager-portfolio/README.md

 # PM Portfolio – Jorgo Qirjaj

 This is my personal **PM Portfolio**, (work in progress), built using **Next.js**, **Orchids AI**, and **Claude AI** as a creative coding assistant.

-It’s a small project where I experiment with front-end development, product storytelling, and “vibe coding”, focusing on blending design and tech.
+It’s a small project where I experiment with front-end development and “vibe coding”.

 **Live site:** [jorgoqirjaj.com](https://jorgoqirjaj.com)